-- 1. To be informed of the charge and alleged misconduct upon which the charge is based within a reasonable time frame. - To request that the Vice President of Student Services, or his/her designee, resolve the case at an informal disciplinary conference. - 3.
-To be allowed reasonable time to prepare a defense. - To be informed of the evidence upon which a charge is based and accorded an opportunity to offer a relevant response. - 5.
+- 1. To be informed of the charge and alleged misconduct upon which the charge is based within a reasonable time frame. - To request that the Vice President for Student Affairs, or his/her designee, resolve the case at an informal disciplinary conference. - 3.
+To be allowed reasonable time to prepare a defense. - 4.
+To be informed of the evidence upon which a charge is based and accorded an opportunity to offer a relevant response - 5.
 To call and confront relevant witnesses. - To be assured of confidentiality, in accordance with the terms of the federal Family Educational Rights and Privacy Act (FERPA). - To request that any person conducting a disciplinary conference or serving as a disciplinary board member or hearing officer be disqualified on the ground of personal bias - 8.
-To be considered innocent of the charges until proven responsible by clear and convincing evidence. - 9.
-To be advised by a person of their choice as outlined in this code.
+To be considered innocent of the charges until proven